Savannah Georgia

 HISTORY OF MANIFESTATIONS

-One theory: Unrequited love, and/or betrayal of a person thought to be a beloved can cause anger and bitterness that can last into spirit form.
+One theory: Unrequited love, and/or betrayal can cause anger and bitterness that can last into the afterlife.

 Plains Hotel, WY (Betrayal and hurt caused the deaths of three people.)

-Hotel Adolphus, TX (A bride that was stood up at her own wedding killed herself.)
+Hotel Adolphus, TX (A bride who was stood up at her own wedding killed herself.)

 Biltmore Hotel, FL (Adultery caused pain, anger and death.)

-One story tells the sad tale of the two sisters, Margaret and Mary, falling in love with the same man, William Brown Hodgson.
-Both of these sisters were not given the gift of physical beauty, but had enormous intellect and common sense.
-On an Italian holiday, both sisters met the charming suitor, who in the end chose Margaret; an action which some say that caused a falling out between the sisters.
+Telfair Academy, GA.
+(One story tells the sad tale of the two sisters, Margaret and Mary, falling in love with the same man, William Brown Hodgson.
+They met on an Italian holiday, but in the end the charming suitor chose Margaret, which some say caused a falling out between the sisters.

 Living people who were annoyed by certain types of people, because of their behavior, don’t change when they go to the spirit world.

-Bullock Hotel, SD (Seth while alive saw gambling promoters as dishonest snakes, and his opinion hasn’t changed a bit.)
+Bullock Hotel, SD (Seth Bullock,while alive saw gambling promoters as dishonest snakes, and his opinion hasn’t changed a bit in the afterlife.)

-Harpers Ferry Guest House, WV (A spectral gentleman hated the union soldiers doing the Civil War which he has carried into his haunting of the Guest House.)
+Harpers Ferry Guest House, WV (A spectral gentleman hated the union soldiers during the Civil War, which he has carried into his haunting of the Guest House.)

-Colonel Michael Swope Townhouse, VA (While alive, Colonel Michael Swope detested the British; a feeling he has kept as a spirit)
+Colonel Michael Swope Townhouse, VA (While alive, Swope detested the British, a feeling he has kept as a spirit)

-(Mary was a no nonsense, strong-willed lady who was very intelligent and handled the family fortune very well indeed.
+Telfair Academy, GA (Mary was a no-nonsense, strong-willed lady who was very intelligent and handled the family fortune very well indeed.
 She never found the “right man” because she could see a fortune hunter at ten feet, and she had very high standards for a possible husband.
-She knew her physical appearance wasn’t considered beautiful by her society’s standards, and she also knew men had their eye on the family fortune.
-Amorous intentions of possible suitors were looked on suspiciously.
+She knew her appearance wasn’t considered beautiful by her society’s standards, and she also knew men had their eye on the family fortune.
+She looked suspiciously upon the amorous intentions of possible suitors.
 Rich women had to be careful who they married.
 Mary wanted to stay in control of the family assets.)

-When a favorite structure is bequeathed to become a museum or library or historic museum for the public, the person who donates his or her favorite building may want to stick around in spirit form to keep an eye on the living who are in charge:especially, if he or she were used to being in charge.
+When a favorite structure is bequeathed to become a museum, or library, or historic museum for the public, the person who makes the donation may want to stick around in spirit form to keep an eye on the living who are in charge, especially, if they are used to being in charge.

-Andrew Bayne Memorial Library, Pittsburgh, PA ( Miss Bayne loves to be involved in her library that she set up in her will.)
+Andrew Bayne Memorial Library, Pittsburgh, PA (Miss Bayne loves to be involved in her library that she set up in the will.)

-Belmont Mansion, TN (Mrs. Berlmont doesn’t quite trust the living so she sticks around to supervise.)
+Belmont Mansion, TN (Mrs. Belmont doesn’t quite trust the living, so she sticks around to supervise.)

-Telfair Mansion, GA (Mary donated her beloved Telfair Mansion so it and its property could be an art museum for the public.
-She willed a boatload of money to establish and maintain this generous gift of structure and land.
-Plus, all of the Telfair family’s art collections that she cared about very much were also donated to this new museum of art.
-She very well may stick around to keep an eye on the living, and feel that she still is in charge.
-In fact, it is “Her way or the highway,” concerning some requirements she had written in her instructions for this museum.)
+Telfair Mansion, GA (Mary donated her beloved Telfair Mansion so it and its property could become an art museum for the public.
+She willed a boatload of money to establish and maintain this generous gift.
+All of the Telfair family’s art collections were also donated to the museum.
+She very well may have stuck around to keep an eye on the living, and believes to this day that she is still in charge.
+In fact, it is “Her way or the highway,” concerning some requirements she has written in her instructions for the museum.)

-Former spectral owners may also stick around to enjoy their memories of their favorite structure in this world, especially if their specific furniture or former possessions wind up on display.
+Former spectral owners may also stick around to enjoy their memories, especially if specific pieces of furniture or former possessions wind up on display.

-Pittock Mansion, OR (Mr. and Mrs. Pittock are enjoying their dream home, not minding sharing.)
+Pittock Mansion, OR (The spirits of Mr. and Mrs. Pittock are enjoying their dream home, and don’t mind sharing.)

-Telfair Mansion, GA (Mary had spend her entire life living in this magnificent mansion, and she died here as well.
-Plus, some valued family possessions are also on display.)
+Telfair Mansion, GA (Mary spent her entire life living in this magnificent mansion, and she died here as well.
+Some valued family possessions are also on display.)

-When a structure is renovated, and even has improvements added to the property, this may please or displease spirits who are attached to this place, and activate them in this world.
+When a structure is renovated, and even has improvements added to it, this may either please or displease the spirits who are attached to it, and activate them in this world.

-Chateau at Coindre Hall, NY (The original owners love the restoration done and all the social events that are scheduled there.)
+Chateau at Coindre Hall, NY (The spirits of the original owners love the restoration and all the social events that are scheduled there.)

-The Peninsula School, CA (The original owner and her father are very pleased with the school that lives in their mansion.)
+The Peninsula School, CA (The spirits of the original owner and her father are very pleased with the school that operates in their mansion.)

-Poughkeepsie Church, NY (A Spirit of a priest was very unhappy about the renovations done to His office at the church.)
+Poughkeepsie Church, NY (The spirit of a priest was very unhappy about the renovations done to his office at the church.)

-The Telfair Mansion was renovated to be a grand museum with a Rotunda and Gallery in the home, and a second building was added to create another beautiful gallery for statues.
-The spirit of Mary must be thrilled; it is more than she could have imagined.
+Telfair Mansion, GA (The Telfair Mansion was renovated to be a grand museum with a Rotunda and Gallery in the home, and a second building was added to create another beautiful gallery for statues.
+The spirit of Mary must be thrilled; it is more than she could have imagined.)

 MANIFESTATIONS